genakrikadil/wendy_addams_bot/ollama_mod/README.md

     ollama create wednesday --file wednesday

-This command will give you modefile for the any model you have already
-This is not required for the project, just to satisfy your curiocity
+This command will give you modelfile for the any model you have already This is not required for the project, just to satisfy your curiocity

     ollama show <model> --modelfile > modelfile